jeffTheLandShark/gitlab-mlflow-grafana-visualization/README.md

 Grafana is pre-provisioned from the files in `grafana/provisioning` and `grafana/dashboards`.

-- `mlflow_sql_dashboard.json` — a dashboard designed to work with exported MLflow metrics stored in SQL.
+- `experiment_dashboard.json` — a dashboard designed to work with exported MLflow metrics stored in SQL.

-- `working_dashboard.json` — a smaller example dashboard.
+If you want to add or modify dashboards, add the JSON file to `grafana/dashboards`.
+Any dashboards placed in that folder will be automatically picked up by Grafana.
+You can make changes to the JSON files directly and Grafana will update them while running.

-If you want to add or modify dashboards, update the JSON files in `grafana/dashboards` and the provisioning YAML in `grafana/provisioning`.
+You can also edit dashboards through the Grafana UI directly.
+Be aware that changes made through the UI will not persist if the container is removed and re-created, so consider exporting modified dashboards from the UI back to JSON and saving them in the `grafana/dashboards` folder.

 ## Exporter Details